Toyin Ajayi

-Toyin Ajayi is a Nigerian physician, co-founder, and CEO of Cityblock Health, a primary health care provider that focuses on underserved populations who rely on Medicare and Medicaid in the United States.
+Toyin Ajayi is a physician, co-founder, and CEO of Cityblock Health, a primary health care provider that focuses on underserved populations who rely on Medicare and Medicaid in the United States.

 Early life and education

 Born to Nigerian parents, Ajayi grew up in Nairobi, Kenya.
 Her father was a physician during the AIDS epidemic who worked to improve maternal health.

 Ajayi earned her bachelor's degree in human biology from Stanford University.
 She earned her master's from the University of Cambridge, and was later awarded her medical degree from King's College London School of Medicine.
 In 2009, Ajayi started a non-profit focusing on improving health care conditions in Freetown, the capital city of Sierra Leone, one of only 50 doctors in a county of 7 million people.
 Ajayi was able to improve relationships between the community and the hospital and says she realized where her ambitions really lay: "I wanted to build systems to... train dozens of doctors."
 She turned her focus to family medicine, "believing it would provide her with the most varied tool set".
 She completed her medical residency at the Boston Medical Center.